You found our list of virtual employee engagement activities.

 Learn more about Murder in the Queen’s Court.

 24. Virtual Escape Rooms

 In recent years, escape rooms have become a popular group activity worldwide.
-Now, you can do fun and challenging virtual escape rooms too.
+Now, even during work from home you can do fun and challenging virtual escape rooms too.
 These online escape rooms are a rate to remote employees by encouraging problem solving and teamwork.
 There are free and paid virtual escape rooms available.

 Investing in virtual employee engagement activities is an important part of virtual team building, improving company culture, and ensuring job satisfaction while working from home.

-You don’t need perfect employee engagement ideas, or the exact right virtual team building activities, you just need to get started.
-Even allocating five minutes at the beginning of a conference call to employee engagement can make a big difference.
+You don’t need perfect employee engagement ideas, or the exact right virtual team building activities.
+Even allocating five minutes at the beginning of a conference call can make a big difference.